ulnic/weatherSensor/README.md

 Install weatherSensor dependencies (this includes [RPI.GPIO](https://pypi.python.org/pypi/RPi.GPIO) and [MQTT PAHO](https://github.com/eclipse/paho.mqtt.python))

     sudo pip install -r weatherSensor/install/requirements.txt

+Set permissions in case of for all files and directories

+    sudo chmod 755 -R *

 Create the settings file `/home/pi/weatherSensor/config/configuration.ini`.
 This file specifies what sensor pin to monitor, what messages you want, and what services to send the message to.
 Configure as per below: